aschmolck/mlabwrap/README.txt

-I've got a C extension module (a heavily bug-fixed and somewhat modified version of pymat, an open-source, low-level python-matlab interface) to take care of opening matlab sessions, sending matlab commands as strings to a running matlab session and and converting Numeric arrays (and sequences and strings...) to matlab matrices and vice versa.
-On top of this I then built a pure python module that with various bells and whistles gives the impression of providing a matlab "module".
+I've got a C extension module (a heavily bug-fixed and somewhat modified version of pymat, an open-source, low-level python-matlab interface) to take care of opening Matlab sessions, sending Matlab commands as strings to a running Matlab session and and converting Numeric arrays (and sequences and strings...) to Matlab matrices and vice versa.
+On top of this I then built a pure python module that with various bells and whistles gives the impression of providing a Matlab "module".

-This is done by a class that manages a single matlab session (of which `mlab` is an instance) and creates methods with docstrings on-the-fly.
+This is done by a class that manages a single Matlab session (of which `mlab` is an instance) and creates methods with docstrings on-the-fly.
 Thus, on the first call of ``mlab.abs(1)``, the wrapper looks whether there already is a matching function in the cache.
-If not, the docstring for ``abs`` is looked up in matlab and matlab's flimsy introspection abilities are used to determine the number of output arguments (0 or more), then a function with the right docstring is dynamically created and assigned to ``mlab.abs``.
+If not, the docstring for ``abs`` is looked up in Matlab and Matlab's flimsy introspection abilities are used to determine the number of output arguments (0 or more), then a function with the right docstring is dynamically created and assigned to ``mlab.abs``.
 This function takes care of the conversion of all input parameters and the return values, using proxies where necessary.
-Proxy are a bit more involved and the proxy pickling scheme uses matlab's `save` command to create a binary version of the proxy's contents which is then pickled, together with the proxy object by python itself.
+Proxy are a bit more involved and the proxy pickling scheme uses Matlab's `save` command to create a binary version of the proxy's contents which is then pickled, together with the proxy object by python itself.
 Hope that gives a vague idea, for more info study the source.